 According to her physical therapy Brian Hmel, “This all started with wounded veterans, wounded warriors who had amputations and blast injuries ,that they were able to maintain their muscle mass and strength, simply by putting that tourniquet on.”

-The therapy means that Olivia will be able to start the season with her team this year.
+The blood flow occlusion training means that Olivia will be able to start the season with her team this year.
 A late start could have ended her chances of being chosen for a division one school.